 Strengthen Your Grip

 If the proper form and knurling don’t help you because the bar slips, you should strengthen your grip.
-When your grip isn't what it should be, the bar can slide, leading to pinching that causes calluses.
+When your grip isn't what it should be, the bar may slide, leading to pinching that causes calluses.

 Try practicing with a lighter weight, working on nailing the proper form before adding weight to the bar.
 You should also work on gripping the bar more tightly instead of only focusing on your working muscles.
-A tighter grip with more tension in your wrist and hands can prevent slipping and chafing.
+A tighter grip with more tension in your wrist and hands might prevent slipping and chafing.

 Another tip is to switch from a double overhand grip to an alternating grip.
-This grip, used for deadlifts, as you place one hand over hand on the bar and your other hand in an underhand grip—this can prevent some of the slippages that occur with heavy lifting.
+This grip, used for deadlifts, as you place one hand over hand on the bar and your other hand in an underhand grip—this may prevent some of the slippages that occur with heavy lifting.

 Exfoliate Rough Skin